Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Another piece of interesting information to come out of the “Million Women Study” study is how weekly drinking patterns, besides just total amount, impacts the likelihood of developing cirrhosis.

 As can be seen above, daily alcohol consumption increases the risk for cirrhosis at every point along the curve.
-In fact, daily drinking is so bad, that the data shows that you would (on average) be better off having 14 drinks a week consumed over 6 or less days than 10 drinks a week consumed throughout each of the 7 days.
+In fact, daily drinking is so bad, that the data shows that the subjects were (on average) better off having 14 drinks a week consumed over 6 or less days than 10 drinks a week consumed throughout each of the 7 days (though it's very important to note that binge drinking, >3 drinks in 2 hours for an average woman or >4 drinks in two hours for an average man, would almost certainly nullify any positive effects of taking weekly breaks from alcohol).

 Everyday drinking is very problematic from a liver-health perspective.
 If you’re a drinker, you should avoid it at almost all costs.
 We deal with this topic at length in an article titled: “Why drinking every day is its own risk factor — and also, one of the easiest things to change to reduce your risks.”